-- Using a blunt chisel, flatten the drive sprocket lock washer tab. - b.
+- a.
+Using a blunt chisel, flatten the drive sprocket lock washer tab. - b.
 With the drive chain in place, transmission in gear, firmly apply the rear brake.
 Remove the sprocket securing nut.
 Remove the sprocket. - c.
 Check sprocket wear.
-Replace if wear decreases tooth height to a point approaching the roller center line grands youngho endures some www.legends-yamaha-endaros.com
+Replace if wear decreases tooth height to a point approaching the roller center line.

-- d.
-Replace if tooth wear shows a pattern such as that in the illustration, or as precaution and common sense dictate. - e.
-During drive sprocket reassembly, make sure the lock washer splines are properly seated on the drive shaft splines.
+d.
+Replace if tooth wear shows a pattern such as that in the illustration, or as precaution and common sense dictate.

+e.
+During drive sprocket reassembly, make sure the lock washer splines are properly stated on the drive shaft splines.
 Tighten securing nut thoroughly to specified torque value.
 Bend lock washer tab fully against securing nut flats.